Attorney Fees and Costs Explained

-L&I attorney fees at our law firm and most workers compensation firms are based on a contingent fee agreement.
-This means that our attorney fees are a percentage of the money the attorney recovers for you.
-No recovery means no attorney fees.
-Contingency fee agreements must be in writing.
+If and when you get paid, attorney fees are a percentage of the money the attorney recovers for you.
+If you are offered a contingent fee agreement it will be in writing, read it.
 No matter how much you trust your new lawyer be sure to carefully read any fee agreement put in front of you.
 Ask questions.
+Know what the deal is.
 It’s the smart thing to do.

 Case costs are different than attorney fees.
 Case costs are expenses incurred in the handling of your case.
 For example, an injury case needs medical records.
-We order the medical records, we review the records, and we use these records as part of your case; we do not charge for that.
+We order your medical records, we review the records, and we use these records as part of your case; we do not charge for that.
 The doctor however charges for a copy of the records, that charge is a case cost.
 The client is responsible to eventually pay this case cost.

 If you hire a lawyer, the fee agreement presented to you will provide the specifics about attorney fees and case costs.
 Read it with care.
 Ask questions.
 Know your rights.